Advantages of FHA mortgages in 2025

 FHA borrowers have yet another advantage over conventional borrowers: FHA loans are assumable.
 When it comes time to sell, buyers can take over sellers' existing FHA loans instead of taking out new mortgages at whatever the current mortgage rate is at the time.
 This is especially advantageous in a rising-rate environment.

-"In an environment of rising interest rates, [an assumable loan] can give sellers an advantage over their neighbors," says Dan Green, a loan officer in Cincinnati and author of TheMortgageReports.com.
+"In an environment of rising interest rates, [an assumable loan] can give sellers an advantage over their neighbors," says Dan Green, a licensed mortgage officer and CEO of Homebuyer.com.

 Assuming an FHA loan isn't always simple, though.
 While buyers will have to meet all the typical mortgage requirements, they may need a much larger down payment depending on the seller's equity.

-If the original mortgage balance was $200,000 and the buyer assumes the loan at a balance of $160,000, the buyer must come up with $40,000 in cash to reach the original balance.
-The buyer might have to take out a second loan to come up with that figure, which may or may not negate the benefit of a lower interest rate.
+For example, if a home is sold for $200,000 and the buyer wishes to assume a remaining $160,000 FHA loan on the property, the buyer must come up with $40,000 in cash to reach the selling price.
+A borrower's making a required 3.5% down payment ($7,000) still leaves a $33,000 gap to fill.
+If one is available, the buyer might have to take out a second loan to come up with that amount, which may or may not negate the benefit of the lower interest rate on the loan they are assuming.

 Related: Learn all about FHA ARMs